the-road-to-learn-react/the-road-to-react/manuscript/react-modern/lists.md

 ![](images/jsx-mapping.png)

 Finally React displays each item now.
 But there is one important piece missing.
-If you check your browser's developer tools, you should see a warning showing up in the "Console" tab which says that every React element in a list should have a key assigned to it.
-The `key` attribute should be a stable identifier.
-Fortunately, our items come with such an identifier:
+If you check your browser's developer tools, you should see a warning showing up in the "Console"-tab which says that every React element in a list should have a key assigned to it.
+The `key` is an HTML attribute and should be a stable identifier.
+Fortunately, our items come with such a stable identifier, because they have an `id` (here: `objectId`):

 {title="src/App.js",lang="javascript"}
 ~~~~~~~